 Until recently Pharmaceutical Products comprised two businesses.
 Alcon Laboratories was sold to pharmaceutical group Novartis in 2010.
 It is the world leader in ophthalmology, producing drugs Patanol/Opatanol, Travatan and Colxan, a range of contact lens cleaners (including Opti-Free), and instruments and equipment for eye surgery.
 Nestlé spun off a stake of around 23% in Alcon to the public in 2002.
 In 2008, it agreed to sell its remaining shares in the business for around $39bn.
 That transaction took place in two installments.
 Novartis acquired an initial 25% holding immediately for $11bn, and absorbed Nestlé's remaining shares in summer 2010.

 Separately, Nestlé is also the single biggest shareholder in cosmetics giant L'Oreal, although it reduced its shareholding from just under 30% of equity to 23% in 2014.
 At the same time, L'Oreal exited a long-running pharma-based joint venture, Galderma which specialises in treatments for skin conditions, including topical acne treatments Differin and Epiduo, and Clobex for psoriasis.
 Nestle took full control of that business, which became the core of new division Nestlé Skin Health.
 (A second joint venture, Laboratoires Inneov, which marketed nutritional beauty supplements to promote healthy skin and hair was wound down in early 2015).
 Also in 2014, the group added to its portfolio with the acquisition for $1.4bn of a range of skin fillers from Valeant Pharmaceuticals, including Botox competitor Dysport as well as Restylane, Perlane and Sculptra.
 Nestle ramped up the operations of this now wholly controlled Skin Health business with the creation in 2016 of a joint venture with direct sales giant Guthy Renker to market its $1bn-selling skincare treatment Proactiv.
 Nestle has a 75% stake in the business.
+However, the Skin Health division has not been the success Nestle had envisioned.
+Over-expansion led to a sharp decline in performance during 2016, leading to a sharp down-scaling of the unit's operations.

 Last full revision 1st April 2016